Judge delays Gov. Kemp’s testimony in Georgia election probe

 ATLANTA (AP) — A judge ruled Monday that Georgia Gov. Brian Kemp must testify before a special grand jury that’s investigating possible illegal attempts by then-President Donald Trump and others to influence the 2020 election in the state — but not until after the November midterm election.

 Lawyers for Kemp had argued that immunities related to his position as governor protect him from having to testify.
-But Fulton County Superior Court Judge Robert McBurney, who’s overseeing the special grand jury, disagreed and said the governor must testify.
+But Fulton County Superior Court Judge Robert McBurney, who’s overseeing the special grand jury, disagreed and said the governor must appear before the panel.
 But he did agree to a request from Kemp’s lawyers to delay that testimony until after the Nov.
 8 election, in which the Republican governor faces a rematch with Democrat Stacey Abrams.

 “The Governor is in the midst of a re-election campaign and this criminal grand jury investigation should not be used by the District Attorney, the Governor’s opponent, or the Governor himself to influence the outcome of that election,” McBurney wrote.
 “The sound and prudent course is to let the election proceed without further litigation or other activity concerning the Governor’s involvement in the special grand jury’s work.”